 Abandoned or Deceased:

-Deconstructive Legacy and Thirteen Moons of Blood: Sharing the same expanded setting as "Number Two" above as Kim Possible fanfics, this was my main foray into fanfiction for a long time and where I would say that a lot of my knowledge.
-I'm leaving these up, however, because I am proud of what I had managed for them.
+Deconstructive Legacy and Thirteen Moons of Blood: Sharing the same expanded setting as "Number Two" above as Kim Possible fanfics, this was my main foray into fanfiction for a long time and where I would say that a lot of my experience was honed through trial and error.
+I'm leaving these up, however, because I am proud of what I had managed for them even with the numerous mistakes I made.
 Take them as a lesson in why you should know your habits well; inertia will only get you so far.